cookieBytez/experimentDesign/README.md

 contains the files needed for the abaltion study.
 This includes ablation.py which creates the dataset subsets for the ablation categories.
 The other files are adaptations of the original learning and evaluation scripts from the paper that take in the adapted datasets and train and evaluate on them

-### /SKNN.py
+### /models_code

+directory containing the training and evaluation code of all models

-script that contains our custom version of the session based k nearest neighbour algorithm.
+SKNN.py: script that contains our custom version of the session based k nearest neighbour algorithm.

 ### /statistical_test